The Trouble With Tourist Visas For China…

 As an added bonus, I no longer needed a visa for Brazil… as Brazil doesn’t require a visa in advance for Irish citizens.

-In the case of this China visa, I prefer obtaining it using my U.S. passport, as, again, Americans, but not Irish, can qualify for a 10-year multi-entry option.
+In the case of this China visa, I prefered obtaining it using my U.S. passport, as, again, Americans, but not Irish, could qualify for a 10-year multi-entry option.

 Tourist visas are sometimes used as political tools.
-Turkey stopped processing tourist visas for Americans for a period last year… in response to the United States not issuing new tourist visas to Turkish citizens.
+Turkey stopped processing tourist visas for Americans for a period a few years ago… in response to the United States not issuing new tourist visas to Turkish citizens.
 That tit-for-tat has been resolved, but for a couple months those who already had purchased tickets to Turkey weren’t sure they would be allowed to enter the country.